 Values status quo

-Another pattern in value projects can be called a "value status quo".
+Another pattern in value projects can be called the "value status quo".

 In this game, the values that characterize the company are written down.
 Here you will find values such as "family-run", "quality" or "tradition".